kskk02/data-science-101-cwe-materials/curriculum/02-materials/README.md

 ChecK: How would we go about solving this question?

-> Note: Don't answer for them!
-Let them think about it.
-Table any incorrect responses.
-Once they generate something from the workflow, write it down on the board as part of the sequence.

 > * Identify the problem
 	* Identify business/product objectives
 	* Identify and hypothesize goals and criteria for success